Awarded annually for the highest achievement of an American of African descent.

-The Spingarn Medal was instituted in 1914 by the late J. E. Spingarn (then Chairman of the NAACP Board of Directors), who gave annually until his death in 1939, a gold medal to be awarded for the highest or noblest achievement by an American Negro during the preceding year or years.
-A fund sufficient to continue the award was set up by his will to perpetuate this award.
-The award is given annually for the highest achievement of an American of African descent.
+THE SPINGARN MEDAL was instituted in 1914 by the late J. E. Spingarn (then Chairman of the Board of Directors of the National Association for the Advancement of Colored People), who gave annually until his death in 1939, a gold medal to be awarded “for the highest or noblest achievement by a living American Negro during the preceding year or years.”
+A fund sufficient to continue the award was set up by his will “to perpetuate the lifelong interest of my brother, Arthur B. Spingarn, and of myself in the achievement of the American Negro.”

-2016 Spingarn Medal Honoree
+Spingarn Medal Honorees

-A nine person Committee of Award is selected by the NAACP Board of Directors.
+A nine-person Committee of Award is selected by the NAACP Board of Directors.
 The Committee’s decision is final in all matters affecting the award.

 Recommendation for the Award